-This Document (which may be a presentation, video, brochure or other material), hereafter called Document, may include and be based on, inter alia, forward-looking information and statements that are subject to risks and uncertainties that could cause actual results to differ.
-The content of this Document may be based on current expectations, estimates and projections about global economic conditions, including the economic conditions of the regions and industries that are major markets for TOMRA Systems ASA and its subsidiaries and affiliates.
-These expectations, estimates and projections are generally identifiable by statements containing words such as "expects", "believes", "estimates" or similar expressions, if not part of what could be clearly characterized as a demonstration case.
+This Document (which may be a presentation, video, brochure or other material), includes and may be based on forward-looking information and statements that are subject to unknown risks and uncertainties that could cause actual results to differ materially from any projections of future performance or result expressed or implied by such forward-looking statements.
+The content of this Document is based on current management expectations, estimates and projections about global economic conditions, including the economic conditions of the regions and industries that are major markets for TOMRA Systems ASA and its subsidiaries and affiliates.
+These expectations, estimates and projections are generally identifiable by statements containing words such as "expects", "believes", "estimates", "anticipates", "intends", "goals", "strategy" or similar expressions, if not part of what could be clearly characterized as a demonstration case, although not all forward-looking statements contain such terms.
+Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of our control.
 Important factors that could cause actual results to differ materially from those expectations include, among others, changes in economic and market conditions in the geographic areas and industries that are or will be major markets for TOMRA Systems ASA.
-Although TOMRA Systems ASA believes that its expectations and the Document are based upon reasonable assumptions, it can give no assurance that those expectations will be achieved or that the actual results will be as set out in the Document.
-TOMRA Systems ASA does not guarantee the accuracy, reliability or completeness of the Document, and TOMRA Systems ASA (including its directors, officers and employees) accepts no liability whatsoever for any direct or consequential loss arising from the use of this Document or its contents.
+Although TOMRA Systems ASA believes that its expectations and the Document are based upon reasonable assumptions, it can give no guarantee or assurance that those expectations will be achieved, or that future results or events will be consistent with any such opinions, forecasts, or estimates.
+TOMRA Systems ASA does not guarantee the accuracy, reliability, or completeness of the Document, neither expressed or implied, and no reliance should be placed on it.
+Except as required by applicable securities laws, we undertake no obligation to update or revise these statements based on new information, future developments or otherwise.
+TOMRA Systems ASA (including its directors, officers and employees) assumes no liability related to the use of this Document or its contents.
 TOMRA Systems ASA consists of many legally independent entities, constituting their own separate identities.
 TOMRA is used as the common brand or trademark for most of these entities.
-In this Document we may sometimes use "TOMRA", "TOMRA Systems", "we" or "us" when we refer to TOMRA Systems ASA companies in general or where no useful purpose is served by identifying any particular TOMRA Company.
+In this Document we may sometimes use "TOMRA", "TOMRA Systems", "we" or "us" when we refer to TOMRA Systems ASA companies in general or where no useful purpose is served by identifying any TOMRA Company.